lholman7/PROJECTS-PORTFOLIO-DIRECTORY-COMING-SOON/README.md

-# PROJECTS-PORTFOLIO-COMING-SOON-
+# PROJECTS-PORTFOLIO-DIRECTORY-COMING-SOON
-This will include brief projects that I am working on and have completed.
+This will include brief project directory of completed and uncompleted productions.